 Even movements which are very common in a beginner yoga classes can be extremely demanding on a wonky, stiff, dysfunctional body.
 For example, to ‘simply’ stand upright (without undue tension somewhere) requires full function of almost all the joints in the body.
 Standing upright requires the pelvis, hips, spine and knees to be able to extend, the ankles to dorsiflex, the shoulder blades to depress and retract and the kneecaps and feet to face directly forward.
 Due to postural imbalances and compensation, you’ll notice that many people have kneecaps that face internally/externally, collapsed feet, thoracic spines that round forward into kyphosis and pelvis’ and lower backs locked into position by hips that can’t move.
 These visual signs of muscular compensation aren’t ‘just the way people are’ anatomically, they are the clues as to what dysfunctional movement patterns have become embedded in that person’s posture over the years.
 Someone’s posture (position of their joints) can change dramatically when given the right stimulus.

 In Ellie’s opinion, the people in the above example will be moving themselves towards pain and injury every time they are performing a standing asana (because they are unable to control and correct each joint in their body whilst standing).
 This is dysfunction.
 Dysfunction leads to pain and problems.
-YDD hopes to change dysfunction.
+Ellie’s classes hope to change your muscular dysfunctions.

 Ellie believes that most newcomers (and probably most old-timers!) to yoga actually need an introduction to yoga before they ever attempt a ‘normal’ yoga class.
 This is in order to understand what it feels like to wake up certain muscles (and turn off the compensating ones), things like how the position of your foot impacts the function of the hip and why pushing your body behind the limits of what it is truly capable of in that moment is a recipe for long term misery.